11eerrrdd11/recommendations-ai/README.md

 - Clients are bad at even simple tasks like setting up a GCP account with billing
 - Clients don't understand that *recommended for you* doesn't appear unless that user has a browsing history
-- Clients don't understand the *you may also like* is not personalized per user
+- Clients don't understand they can just AB test to safely roll out
+- GCP model training requires significant data.
+To get up and running fast I need to import the customer's existing data.
+The obvious data formats are facebook, google and shopify analytics.
+The problem is for each event I need to join it with other sources and match these back to the user Ids I'm tracking with my own analytics code.